gustafholmer/restful-server/README.md

 # Author: Gustaf Holmer

 # How to run program:
-Depending on choosen file, there is different files to run.
+There are different types of files to run in a certain order:

-Create a json file consisting of different room data which originally are stored in a excel-file:
+1. Create a json file consisting of different room data which originally are stored in a excel-file:
-- Run salar2json.bash
+- type and run "bash salar2json.bash" (will use the existing excel-file "salar.xlsx" which are filled with room information)

-Run node.js server:
+2. Run node.js server:
-- type and run "server/index.js --port <number>" in seperate terminal window.
+- type and run "node server/index.js --port <number>" in a separate terminal window

-Run client (using node.js) to test the server
+3. Run client (using node.js) to test the server
-- type and run "client/index.js --server <server> --port <number>" in seperate terminal window.
+- type and run "node client/index.js --server <server> --port <number>" in a separate terminal window.
+Use the meny to receive information about different rooms